confluentinc/ksql/design-proposals/klip-1-improve-udf-interfaces.md

 ### Generics

-* The `DESCRIBE FUNCTION` should indicate when a function accepts generics using `ANY<?>` where `?` is a letter that begins with `T` and is incremented for each inferred type.
+* The `DESCRIBE FUNCTION` should indicate when a function accepts generics using `ANY<?>` where `?` is a letter that begins with `T1` and is incremented for each inferred type.

 > ```
 > Name        : FOO